 Huli Huli chicken was created back in the 1950’s in Hawaii.
 Originally this chicken was cooked over a pit, thus inheriting the name huli huli or turn turn chicken.

-Unfortunately, it was a recipe that was shared by a friend who asked them not to share it, but with some research and reading lots of reviews, I was able to find a recipe that I think tastes just like it!
+With lots of research and digging, I was able to find a recipe that I think tastes just like it!
 Perfectly juicy, mostly savory, with a little bit of sweet.
 SO tasty!

 Cook it up on the skillet or the grill outside!

 - minced garlic

 MARINATE.
 Mix together your marinade ingredients and reserve 1 cup for later.
 Put the chicken in a ziploc bag with the marinade and let it sit for at least a few hours.
 The longer, the better!
 I like to leave it in the fridge overnight.